ppoffice/hexo-theme-icarus/source/_posts/en/Configuring-Theme.md

 ## Configuration Files and Priority

-Apart from the default theme configuration file at `themes/icarus/_config.yml`, Icarus also looks at the following locations for alternative configurations:
+Apart from the default theme configuration file `_config.icarus.yml`, Icarus also looks at the following locations for alternative configurations:

+- The site configuration file at `_config.yml`
-- `themes/icarus/_config.post.yml` and `themes/icarus/_config.page.yml`
+- Layout configuration files at `_config.post.yml` and `_config.page.yml`
 - Post/page's [front-matter](https://hexo.io/docs/front-matter.html)
-- Site `_config.yml` in the root directory
+- (Deprecated) Legacy theme configuration file at `themes/icarus/_config.yml`
+- (Deprecated) Legacy layout configuration file at `themes/icarus/_config.post.yml` and `themes/icarus/_config.page.yml`

+### Layout Configuration Files

-`_config.post.yml` and `_config.page.yml` follow the same format and configuration definitions as the default theme configuration file.
+Layout configuration files follow the same format and definitions as theme configuration files.
-You can put configurations that apply to all posts in `_config.post.yml`, and these configurations will override `themes/icarus/_config.yml`.
+The configurations in `_config.post.yml` apply to all posts, and those in `_config.page.yml` apply to all custom pages.
+They both override configurations in theme configuration files.

-For example, you can adopt a two-column layout in all posts by moving all widgets to one side of the page while keeping a three-column layout in other pages:
+For example, you can adopt a two-column layout for all posts in `_config.post.yml`:

-{% codeblock themes/icarus/_config.yml lang:yaml %}
-widgets:
-    -
-        type: recent_posts
-        position: left
-    -
-        type: categories
-        position: right
-    -
-        type: tags
-        position: right
-{% endcodeblock %}

-{% codeblock themes/icarus/_config.post.yml lang:yaml %}
+{% codeblock _config.post.yml lang:yaml %}
 widgets:
     -
         type: recent_posts